binbjz/jks_sonar/README.md

 ## How To Run It For Job Dispatcher

-* Allow you to access sonar by jenkins with manual, crontab or push to trigger.
+* Allow you to access sonar by jenkins with manual, crontab or push to trigger for any branch.
-* Allow you to access sonar by jenkins with pull request to trigger.
+* Allow you to access sonar by jenkins with pull request to trigger for master or test branch .
-* Allow you to generate repo template by using repo handler.
 * Note: Please update git repository template and update user name and api token in handler.

 1. **view usage**